Multiplexing-based control of stochastic resonance: Introduction

 Moreover, noisy modulation of the inter-layer coupling strength, called multiplexing noise, has been shown to control the inter-layer synchronization of spatio--temporal patterns in multilayer networks \cite{VAD20,RYB22}.
 However, the phenomenon of stochastic resonance and, in particular, its control in multilayer networks has not been yet investigated.

 In the present work, we propose a new control method which allows to enhance or suppress stochastic resonance and can be realized in multilayer networks.
 The discussed mechanism consists in the adjustment of the coupling between the layers.
-A similar approach \cite{semenova2018,MAS21} has been successfully applied to control the effect of coherence resonance \cite{PIK97,MAS17,BAS21} observed in a multilayer network of excitable oscillators.
+A similar approach \cite{semenova2018,MAS21} has been successfully applied to control the effect of coherence resonance \cite{PIK97,MAS17} observed in a multilayer network of excitable oscillators including control of coherence resonance by self-induced stochastic resonance \cite{yamakou2019}.
+Moreover, as demonstrated in Ref.\cite{yamakou2022}, the multiplexing technique provides for controlling self-induced stochastic resonance and coherence resonance even when multiplexing connections are adaptive.
 Thus, in the present article, our goal is on one hand to develop a tool to control stochastic resonance.
 On the other hand we aim to generalize the role of multiplexing for stochastic resonant phenomena which consists in providing a mechanism for enhancement and suppression of the noise-induced regularity.

 Nowadays, the issues addressing stochastic multilayer network dynamics are actively studied in the context of deep learning \cite{semenova2019,semenova2022,semenova2022-2}.
 Since the property of bistability is easily achieved in various kinds of artificial neural networks (for instance, see Refs. \cite{stern2014,vecoven2021} where bistable neural networks with tanh-nonlinearity are considered), one can expect the occurrence of stochastic resonance in such systems, which can potentially affect neural network characteristics and performance.
 Due to this fact, we expect that the presented results would be interesting for experts in artificial intelligence besides specialists in theory of stochastic processes and nonlinear dynamics.
+In addition, we hope the presented results will be useful for researchers of spin networks where the bistability is manifested as the coexistence of symmetric spin-up and spin-down states.